bilalcanustabas/SKY-trendyol-hackathon-2025-kaggle-solution/README.md

 ```

 *Used Optuna to optimise weights for best AUC on validation splits.
 Final weights emphasise `order` and `cart` actions while giving moderate importance to `clicks` and minimal to `favs`.*

+### 3) Feature Selection

+No wrapper-based feature selection method was applied.
+Only removed one feature from each pair with correlation **> 0.98** to reduce redundancy.
+17 features are eliminated out of 120, leaving **final 103 features**.

 ## Validation & LB Behavior